FAQs

 Set up time varies between 5 and 25 minutes.
 This depends on how many bank accounts you want to connect, how much transaction data are available from each bank account and how many bills you want to include.
 You can save your progress at any point and come back later.

 Sometimes Open Banking data shared by your bank is incomplete or incorrect.
 This makes it harder for BillWill to identify all the bills you pay.
-But don’t worry, you can add bills manually during the sign up process and using the ‘Review my BillWill’ section in the dashboard.
+But don’t worry, you can add bills manually in the My Bank Account & Bills module.

 The data we receive from different banks isn’t always consistent or complete, but it’s getting better all the time.
 As long as you can identify the bill, you can add it to your BillWill even if some elements of the data are incorrect.
 If you experience this issue, please let us know by emailing enquiries@billwill.com.au, and we can fix the issue to reduce the chance of it happening again.